-NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the season
+NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the year

 4:25 p.m.
 ET (CBS)

 Apparently, there was a "near mutiny" in the Bengals locker room last week, which might seem like a bad thing, but I've seen enough "Pirates of the Caribbean" movies to know that a mutiny can sometimes work out in your favor.
-In this case, the mutiny might actually work out for the Bengals because it led Marvin Lewis to fire an offensive coordinator who was calling plays like he drew up the entire offensive game plan on a piece of toilet paper five minutes before the game started.
+In this case, the mutiny might actually work out for the Bengals because it led Marvin Lewis to fire an offensive coordinator who was calling plays like he drew up the entire offensive game plan on a piece of toilet paper five minutes before every game started.

 As for talk that Andy Dalton has lost the Bengals locker room, all I can say is that I'm fairly certain he still has A.J.
 Green's support, which is all that matters because Green is basically 50 percent of the Bengals offense.